-Municipal bonds (as measured by the Bloomberg Barclays Municipal Bond Index) were quiet in June, returning 0.09% as interest rates moved sideways for the month.
-Tax reform drove a late-2017 surge in municipal issuance, which continues to have an impact on the volume of new issues, though supply has started to creep higher recently.
+Tax reform drove a late-2017 surge in municipal issuance, which continues to have an impact on the volume of new issues.
 Municipal bonds' credit quality remains generally good; problem issuers remain isolated and have not impacted the broader market.